-While it is well known that nicotine harms developing brains, including by making young people more susceptible to addiction, 1.6 lesser known are the worrying connections between nicotine and mental health.
-Though nicotine has not been found to directly cause mental health conditions, peer-reviewed studies reveal troubling links between vaping and worsening symptoms of depression and anxiety, as well as higher odds of having a depression diagnosis.
+While it is well known that nicotine harms developing brains, including by making young people more susceptible to addiction, ^{1,6} lesser known are the worrying connections between nicotine and mental health.
+Though nicotine has not been found to directly cause mental health conditions and more research is needed, numerous peer-reviewed studies reveal troubling links, including clearly established research that shows nicotine can worsen symptoms of depression and anxiety.